evennia/evennia/docs/source/Components/Coding-Utils.md

 Evennia comes with many utilities to help with common coding tasks.
 Most are accessible directly from the flat API, otherwise you can find them in the `evennia/utils/` folder.

+> This is just a small selection of the tools in `evennia/utils`.
+It's worth to browse [the directory](evennia.utils) and in particular the content of [evennia/utils/utils.py](evennia.utils.utils) directly to find more useful stuff.

 ## Searching

 A common thing to do is to search for objects.
 There it's easiest to use the `search` method defined